Canon T6i vs Pentax K-70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T6i and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the T6i and K-70 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Pentax K-70 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T6i or the Pentax K-70 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.